A sequential linear complementarity problem method for generalized Nash equilibrium problems: Local quadratic convergence

-then $\{(\dx^k,\dlam^k)\}$ is a solution sequence of \eqref{unique} and converges to $(0,0)$, which contradicts the uniqueness of the trival solution. \end{proof}
+it follows that $\{(\dx^k,\dlam^k)\}$ solves \eqref{unique} and converges to $(0,0)$, which contradicts the uniqueness of the trivial solution. \end{proof}

-\begin{remark} When $\bx$ is a local minimizer of a nonlinear programming problem, the conditions in Theorem~\ref{semistable} coincide with the second-order sufficient condition (SOSC) and the strict Mangasarian–Fromovitz constraint qualification (SMFCQ). \end{remark}
+\begin{remark} When $\bx$ is a local minimizer of a nonlinear programming problem, the conditions in Theorem~\ref{semistable} reduce to the second-order sufficient condition (SOSC) and the strict Mangasarian--Fromovitz constraint qualification (SMFCQ). \end{remark}

-The exact characterization of semistable KKT pairs provided in Theorem~\ref{semistable} reveals that the $(\alpha,\beta)$-monotonicity condition is in fact a sufficient condition for semistability, as stated by the following corollary.
-Consequently, the local superlinear convergence of the SLCP method under the $(\alpha,\beta)$-monotonicity condition follows directly from Theorem~\ref{thm:local superlinear convergence}.
+The exact characterization of semistable KKT pairs implies that the $(\alpha,\beta)$-monotonicity condition with the SMFCQ for the constraint system $G(x) \le 0$ is a sufficient condition for semistability, as stated by the following corollary.
+Consequently, Theorem~\ref{thm:local quadratic convergence} ensures the local quadratic convergence of the SLCP method under these two conditions.